This flexible foundation course in art and design is taught online through a mix of self-directed study, live study days and a student community hub.

 How do I access the course?

 Once you have submitted an application form and made the first fee payment you will receive a link and password to access the course by email before the course start date.
-The first module will be available from 9am on 9 April 2021.

 What technologies are used to deliver the course?